Hello! In this guide, you'll learn how to make an effect that responds to someone's face. You'll use a face tracker, face mesh, material and texture.

 In the Inspector, click + next to Material to create a material for the face mesh.

 You’ll see the material covering the face mesh in the Viewport and Simulator:

 The material will be listed in the Assets panel as material0:

 Materials can also be created in the Assets panel.
-To do this, click Add Asset and select Create New Material.
+To do this, click Add Asset and select Material.
 To add the material to an object in the scene, go to the Inspector and click the dropdown next to Materials.

 You can rename objects and assets in Spark AR Studio.
 It's a good idea to do this, to help stay organized as you build your project.
 All you need to do is right-click on the object and select rename.
 For this tutorial: